TomSssM/MyCodewars/task-archieve/greatest-integer-in-array/task.md

-# Greatest integer in array
+# Greatest Integer in Array

 Given an array of positive integers return the _greatest integer in the array_.
 If an array is empty return `-1`